 - High-quality administrative data is critical to improving programme implementation and design at the local level.

-- A more simplified ranking indexis needed with few but carefully chosen output and outcome measures which can more clearly signal national development targets.
+- More simplified ranking indexes needed with few but carefully chosen output and outcome measures that can more clearly signal national development targets.

-- Independent surveyscan be used to validate administrative data, this will help improve data quality.
+- Independent surveys to be used to validate administrative data, will help improve data quality.

 |NITI AAYOG @75|